-In this article i want to show some tips to take great pictures inside the Antelope Canyon…When I visited this place I felt like a little Indiana Jones…It’s misterious, silent, colorful and unreal…..It’s a huge rock fracture with great light games, technically called “slot canyon” which differs from a typical canyon because the space inside is tremendously narrow
+In this article i’ll talk about some tips i used to take pictures inside the Antelope Canyon…When I visited this place I felt like a little Indiana Jones…It’s misterious, silent, colorful and unreal…..It’s a huge rock fracture with great light games, technically called “slot canyon” which differs from a typical canyon because the space inside is very narrow

 Every year during the winter season the rain flows inside by smoothing out the rocky walls on both sides, producing a “waving” effect.
-Then, during midday, raylights penetrate inside from top, by creating some magic effects as you can see from my pictures.
+Then, during midday, raylights penetrate inside from top, by creating a magic atmosphere

 Antelope is not the only slot canyon existant, but surely is the most famous, and it can easily become crowded during weekends.
-I suggest to plan the visit during a week day like monday or tuesday.
-However, whatever you plan, you are not allowed to visit it for your own.
-You have to book in advance a private tour,because it’s property of Navajo indians people and closed to public access.
-Here you can find further informations about this argument:
+I preferred to plan the visit during a week day like monday or tuesday.
+However, whatever i planned, i wasn’t allowed to visit it for my own.
+I had to book a private tour,because it’s a property of Navajo indians people and closed to public access.
+Here are some further informations about this argument:

-The near city of Page it’s full of agencies which propose tours inside it.
-You can choose among a standard tour, or a photography tours where you have more time to shoot and the assistance of a human guide which can help you a little bit with camera settings.
-The tour consists of a short trip on jeep and a walk inside the place, a couple of hours in total.
-I strongly recommend you to book the tour of midday, the tour starting at 12 o’clock, otherwise you will definitely loose the raylight effect show.
+The near city of Page includes agencies which propose a tours inside it.
+I could choose among a standard tour, or a photography tour where I had more time to shoot and the assistance of a human guide which could help a little bit with camera settings.
+The tour consisted of a short trip on jeep and a walk inside the place, a couple of hours in total.
+I booked the tour of midday, the tour starting at 12 o’clock, otherwise i would have lost the raylight effect show.

-Useless to say, avoid a cloudy day for the same reason, so, it can be a nice idea to check the weathercast before booking.
-You can do it by clicking here:
+To see the raylights, i also avoided cloudy days.
+It can be a nice idea to check the weathercast before booking.
+It can be done by clicking here:

 WHERE TO STAY

-while at this link you can read the official guide of Lake Powell
+while at this link there is the official guide of Lake Powell

-PHOTOGRAPHY TIPS: HOW TO PREPARE AND USE YOUR EQUIPMENT
+PHOTOGRAPHY TIPS: HOW I PREPARED AND USED MY EQUIPMENT

 Here we go with the photography part.
 Following are some important aspects of Antelope Canyon:

-PROTECTING YOUR CAMERA FROM DUST: one of the most common problem inside this place is the high presence of dust and sand.
-It’s very important if you own an expensive camera, to protect it.
-I think the best method is also the simplest one.
-Just wrap it inside a transparent bag, one of those used for putting the food inside the freezer.
+PROTECTING CAMERA FROM DUST: one of the most common problem inside this place is the high presence of dust and sand.
+It’s very important to protect the camera.
+I think the best method is to wrap it inside a transparent bag, one of those used for putting the food inside the freezer.
 In Italy they are called “Cuki Gelo”.
-Just put the open part of the bag on the same side of the lens, and fix it with an elastic.
-Eventually you can create some little holes with scissors around buttons to make it more comfortable.
-For the same reason, it’s recommended to not change your lens while you are in.
-More or less, a 18-55 lens, or even a greater fisheye lens should be enough.
-There’s no need to zoom, except if you are interest in caughting some fine details
+I put the open part of the bag on the same side of the lens, and fixed it with an elastic.
+Eventually i created some little holes with scissors around buttons to make it more comfortable.
+For the same reason, i personally preferred to play as less as possible with the zoom, to furtherly reduce the amount of dust entering inside.

-BUY A CLEANSING KIT: once you finish, it can be useful to clean your camera, because, although you protect it with a bag, whenever you zoom, the dust can pass through the lens and reach the inside of the body.
-The same is true if you decide to feel more comfortable and avoid to use the transparent bag (at your own risk).
-The best way to remove dust is to detach the lens, raise up the mirror from the menu option of your body camera, and use compressed air on both pieces (lens and body).
-If you feel unsure or unsafe just bring your camera in a professional center.
-They will do it for you.
-Just in case you need it, in the city of Page, just close to Pizza Hut, there’s a department store which sells camera equipment, memory cards and cleansing kits.
+BUY A CLEANSING KIT: once I finished, i found useful to clean my camera, because, although protected with a bag, there could be still some dust.
+To remove the dust i usually detach the lens, raise up the mirror from the menu option of the camera, and gently use compressed air on both pieces (lens and body).
+Otherwise it is possible to bring the camera in a professional center.
+In my case, in the city of Page, near Pizza Hut, i found a department store which sold camera equipment, including memory cards and cleansing kits.

-AVOID TRIPOD: Inside the Antelope Canyon is quite common to see people using a tripod.
-Sincerly, if you have a camera with a good high ISO quality, i suggest to avoid it.
-Instead, if you see lot of grain and you don’t like it you are forced to use it.
-The reason for not suggesting the tripod is that the Antelope Canyon it’s crowded, and even if you take a photography tour, it’s full of guys like you who want to put down their tripod and take the shot….it’s very annoying and there’s no enough space to accomodate everyone nor enough time to handle it…Sincerly, if you increase a little bit the ISO and your hands are steady, you can easily take an handheld shot (read the section below for instructions)
+I AVOIDED THE TRIPOD: Inside the Antelope Canyon is quite common to see people using a tripod.
+Sincerly, i had a camera with a good high ISO quality,so i preferred to avoid it.
+The reason for not suggesting the tripod is that the Antelope Canyon was crowded, and even by taking a photography tour, it was full of guys like me who wanted to put down their tripod and take the shot….it’s very annoying and there’s no enough space to accomodate everyone nor enough time to handle it…Sincerly, i increased a little bit the ISO and kept my hands steady, and i easily took some handheld sharp shots (read the section below for my settings)

-TIPS TO AVOID BLURNESS: there’s a simple tips you can use instead of bringing the tripod.
-Once inside, you can lean yourself on the walls of the antelope canyon to be more steady.
-It really works, at least for me
+TIPS TO AVOID BLURNESS: there’s a simple tips i used instead of using the tripod.
+Once inside, i could lean myself on the walls of the antelope canyon to be more steady.
+It really worked, at least for me